Let's get started!

 - Second evaluator: An optional setting that supports second evaluators for a single evaluation scorecard.
 Typically used when two content experts fill out separate sections of a scorecard or if there is an approval step before delivery to an agent.

 - Add Custom fields: Provides the option of adding fields to the Settings Header or to sections within the scorecard.
 These fields will show up on the evaluations viewed by team leaders and agents.
 Custom fields information is captured and kept separate from the responses to questions that affect scores.
 You have several options for types of data for custom fields.
+Option to check as optional or required.
 And data is exportable to an excel file.
 See the last section of this document for more details.

 Adding Questions and Scoring Factors